TheTisiboth/dot/README.md

 ```

 ### AI-Generated Messages
-When OpenAI API key is provided, the bot will generate varied, engaging messages using GPT-3.5-turbo while maintaining the same core information and call-to-action.
+When Ollama is enabled, the bot will generate varied, engaging messages using a local LLM (default: llama3.2:3b) while maintaining the same core information and call-to-action.

 ## Testing